likelytwitchdollop/likelytwitchdollop/README.md

-**Hello, World!**
+**Hello, World!** 👋🏾

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=likelytwitchdollop&show_icons=true&theme=graywhite)](https://github.com/anuraghazra/github-readme-stats)

 My name is Cynthia (but you can call me cynth).
-I'm a Full-stack JavaScript Developer, and a unicorn.
+I'm a Full-Stack JavaScript Developer, and a unicorn.

 - 👀 I am currently working on some challenges on Frontend Mentor to improve my front-end development.
 - 👀 I’m interested in systems design, architecture and cloud computing.